 He points out an egg, slightly larger than a mango, in the case beside the front door.

-"Oviraptor from Mongolia, about 75 million years old," he said, explaining that it was dug out of the ground over 100 years ago and traded internationally through private collections before coming to them.
+"Oviraptor from Mongolia, about 75 million years old," he says, explaining that it was dug out of the ground over 100 years ago and traded internationally through private collections before coming to them.

-They supply bones and artifacts to both the ROM and some zoos in Canada, as well as clean the skeletons of deceased zoo animals.
+They supply bones and artifacts to both the ROM and the Toronto Zoo, as well as clean the skeletons of deceased zoo animals.

 One recent project was the skull of a young elephant that passed away in the zoo.
 Her massive skull sits on a cart in the back room of the store.

 In the same room is a massive tank that holds a lizard.
 Psycho is Ouimette's pet Nile Monitor.
 When Ouimette is cleaning bones, Psycho loses it in his tank, waiting for scraps.
 He runs around and presses his face against the glass, excited for a nibble of exotic jerky.